AlinGeorgescu/EuVsVirus/README.md

 * Alexandra Onose
 * Mihai Trandafirescu

 Open the FarmersNextToYou.html webpage and test our project.
-The database behind was created with custom webscrapping tools.
+The database behind was created with custom web scraping tools.